AndrewJBateman/ionic-angular-world-data/README.md

 ## :floppy_disk: Setup

 * Run `npm i` to install dependencies
+* Get yourself an API key for Google Cloud Maps API and add to `index.html` file
 * To start the server on _localhost://8100_ type: 'ionic serve'
 * To run linter: `npm run lint`
 * To create a build file suitable for Firebase deployment: `ionic build --prod --release`